AgPipeline/drone-makeflow/README.md

 **For example:**
 The files mentioned in this section can be [downloaded](https://drive.google.com/file/d/1U-P4J2OcrNOkaLi6xCUblXOFet7V6raf/view?usp=sharing)

-The files mentioned in this section can be [downloaded](https://drive.google.com/file/d/1U-P4J2OcrNOkaLi6xCUblXOFet7V6raf/view?usp=sharing)

 In this example we're going to assume that the source image is named `orthomosaic.tif` and that we're using a shapefile named `plot_shapes.shp`.